markuswissinger/ducktestpy/README.rst

 ducktest
 ========

-Python source code can have type hints.
+Python source code can be augmented by type hints.
 These are useful for the human reader as well as static code analysers. ducktest is a command line tool to generate such type hints.